Field for PAs growing “much faster than average,” according to NYS Dept. of Labor

 “I still think it’s a good, satisfying career,” she said.
 “We get to help people a lot and help them become their own, best advocate.”

 The physician assistant career also has room for advancement through specializing, thanks to fellowships and residencies.
+The Doctor of Medical Science (DMSc) is the future of the PA (physician assistant/associate) profession.

 “These [fellowship] programs, located throughout the United States, provide advanced training and skills beyond the curriculum included in entry level PA training programs,” said Sandra Banas, PA, chairwoman and assistant professor at Department of Physician Assistant Studies at the College of Health Professions at SUNY Upstate Medical University.